 - Introduce yourself and ask participants to do the same, giving their name and sharing what they expect to learn from the class.
 This is a good time to include an ice breaker that loosens people up and makes them feel comfortable sharing.

-- Try one of these: 10 Fun Introductions for Day One
+- Try one of these: Fun Classroom Introductions for the First Day of School

 - Write their expectations on a flip chart or white board.

 - State the objectives of the course, explaining why certain expectations on the list either will or won’t be met.

 - Review housekeeping items: where the restrooms are, when the scheduled breaks are, that people are responsible for themselves and should take a restroom break early if they need one.
 Remember, you’re teaching adults.

 Divide your material into 50-minute modules.
 Each module will contain a warm up, a short lecture or presentation, an activity, and a debriefing, followed by a break.
 At the top of each page in your teacher’s guide, note the time needed for each section and the corresponding page in the student’s workbook.